 - Restrict an entire range of IP addresses of users with Google Workspace IP Restriction.

-- No need to install third party software for user authentication.
+- No need to install third-party software for user authentication.

 Let’s say a company is using G Suite Apps for their daily information workflow.
-The company has enabled IP restriction with a reverse proxy and have whitelisted all the IP address ranges for the company network.
+The company has enabled IP restriction with a reverse proxy and has whitelisted all the IP address ranges for the company network.
 Suppose there are 2 users: Jayden and Lexi in the organization.
 Jayden is on the company network and Lexi is not on the company network.

 A reverse proxy can be configured to allow or block users with Google workspace IP restriction.